Options other than appealing

 Motion for reconsideration

-This is when a party that is affected by a trial court's order asks the same court to reconsider the order, based on new facts, circumstances, or law.
-You must file a motion for reconsideration within 10 days of being served with the written notice of entry of the order you want the court to reconsider.
-The motion must also include an affidavit with information about the original order and the new facts, circumstances, or law.
-The requirements are very specific.
-For more information, see California Code of Civil Procedure section 1008(a).
+This motion requests the trial court to reconsider an order based on new facts, circumstances, or laws.
+You must file this motion within 10 days of being served with the written notice of entry of the order you want the court to reconsider.
+The motion must include an affidavit detailing the original order and the new information.
+For more details, see California Code of Civil Procedure section 1008(a).

 Application for renewal

-This is when the same party who made a motion (a request for an order) that was refused (the entire motion or just part) asks a judge (same or different) to grant the order.
-This request must be based on new facts, circumstances, or law.
-There is no time limit.
-The application must also include an affidavit with information on the original order and the new facts, circumstances, or law.
+This application is a request made by a party who previously filed a motion that was denied or partially denied by the court.
+In the application, the party asks the judge (either the same judge who denied the previous motion or a different judge) to reconsider and grant the order they originally requested based on new facts, circumstances, or laws.
+There is no time limit for this application, but it must include an affidavit with information about the original order and the new facts or laws.
 For more information, see California Code of Civil Procedure section 1008(b).

 Motion for a new trial

-A motion for a new trial asks the trial court to reexamine 1 or more issues of fact or law after a trial and decision by the judge or jury.
-There are a number of reasons why someone can ask for a new trial, such as:
+A motion for a new trial requests the trial court to reexamine one or more issues of fact or law after a trial and decision by the judge or jury.
+Common reasons for asking for a new trial include:

 - Jury misconduct